 Start by performing a simple lunge with your right leg lunging forward.

-6. Turn legs and lunge forward with your left leg, and, once supported, twist to the left this time.
+- Turn your legs and lunge forward with your left leg, and, once supported, twist to the left this time.

 8.4 How to do a Side Lunge